Neurodivergence

 How We Work

-We usually begin with a structured conversation with one of our team of care coordinators, led by Rachel Nash, who will help guide patients to the most suitable support pathway.
+We usually begin with a structured conversation with one of our team of care coordinators, who will help guide patients to the most suitable support pathway.

 We’re fortunate to have Rachel Lowden, our in-house autism therapist, who offers specialist therapeutic support where appropriate.
 This is based on a needs assessment and the individual's readiness to engage in the therapeutic process.
 Her work focuses on helping patients explore their neurodivergent identity, develop coping strategies, and better understand the links between neurodivergence and health.

-Dr Fox also has a special interest in this area, though due to his full-time clinical schedule, conversations with him must be pre-booked.
+Dr Fox also has a special interest in this area, though due to his full-time clinical schedule, conversations with him must be pre-booked and usually take place after initial conversations with the Care Coordination team.

 Care Adjustments and ADHD Diagnoses